ror-community/ror-site/content/blog/2024-07-23-aps-adopts-ror.md

 {{< figure src="/img/blog/aps/aps-logo.png" class="featured-figure" alt="APS 125 logo" >}}

-The American Physical Society (APS) has become the largest society publisher to adopt ROR.
-Read the announcement and watch a presentation from APS Lead Data Analyst Arthur Smith given at last week's [ROR Community Call](/events/2024-07-16-ror-community-call).
+The American Physical Society (APS) has become the largest society publisher to adopt ROR, incorporating it into their manuscript submission process and sending ROR IDs in author affiliation metadata to Crossref.
+"We've been eagerly supporting ROR for a long time," said APS Lead Data Analyst Arthur Smith.
+Read the whole announcement and watch Arthur's marvelous presentation about the APS integration from last week's [ROR Community Call](/events/2024-07-16-ror-community-call).

 {{% callout color="green" icon="no-icon" %}}
 The below is cross-posted from the American Physical Society newsroom.
 [Read the original announcement.](https://www.aps.org/about/news/2024/07/research-organization-registry)